National Herbarium of NSW

-A key design priority for the new Herbarium is to provide precise environmental conditions with strict temperature and humidity controls to protect the precious botanical specimens from degradation and insect infestation.
+A key design priority for the National Herbarium of NSW is to provide precise environmental conditions with strict temperature and humidity controls to protect the precious botanical specimens from degradation and insect infestation.
 In addition to this, the new state-of-the-art facility is to be engaging to the public and provide a functional and inspiring place to work.
 Establishing a harmonious balance between these priorities presented a unique challenge.

 The collaborative design team demonstrated true innovation through the proposal of a large “fly-roof” that will assist with protecting the specimen vaults from excessive heat while simultaneously providing a deeply shaded external setting for public access and use.
 The long span structure of this roof will support a large format photovoltaic array that will generate electrical energy for the facility, and the roof’s surface will be used to harvest rainwater for irrigation.

 The elegant design of this roof also engages positively with the adjacent Australian Plant Bank Facility.
 The new Herbarium along with all of the Garden’s scientific facilities, programs and living collections at the Royal Botanic Garden Sydney, Australian Botanic Garden and Blue Mountains Botanic Garden are also being united under the new Australian Institute of Botanical Science.